Skip to main content Skip to footer

 Overview

-The Winterers’ Gathering & Arctic Film Festival celebrates the crafts, customs, history, and stories that have been inspired by winter.
-Featuring winter-centric coursework, a winter tent camp, gear swap, film festival, speakers, and more, this is a classic event to welcome the start of the chilliest season.
+Celebrate the crafts, customs, and stories that have been inspired by winter at the Winterers’ Gathering & Arctic Film Festival!
+Featuring winter-centric coursework, a winter tent camp, gear sale, film festival, speakers, and more, this is a classic event to welcome the start of the chilliest season.

 Image for